 If you’ve ever been flipping through the television channels, saw a promotion for a product and immediately thought, “I have to have that,” you may have been hooked by Scott Opfer’s work.

 As founder and president of Opfer Communications Inc., he has built an international reputation in the infomercial and direct-to-consumer sales industry.
-Ofper has helped pitch kitchen appliances – such as Flippin' Fantastic pancake maker, Ronco rotisserie oven and the NuWave infrared oven – as well as late celebrity pitchman Billy Mays’ Simonize car care line.
+Ofper has helped pitch kitchen appliances – such as Flippin' Fantastic pancake maker, Ronco rotisserie oven and the NuWave infrared oven – as well as late celebrity pitchman Billy Mays’ Simoniz car care line.

 Opfer says he came into the business almost by accident, while working as a local sportscaster at KOLR10.